cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment1/Homework_assignment1.md

 Make sure all the input files (slurm script, alignment file and revbayes script) are in the same folder as where you start the run.

-2. After the run finished, copy the files over to your local computer and use Tracer to see if the runs converged and if they ran for enough generations.
-Include these graphs in your report.
+2. After the run finishes, copy the files over to your local computer and load (drag and drop) the ```.log``` files into Tracer.
+Verify if the separate runs converged on the same optimum, and if they ran for enough generations (ESS values >>200).
+For further information on what to look for, see [this tutorial](https://beast.community/tracer_convergence).
+Include relevant graphs in your report.